 This guidance outlines an updated framework for a safe progression of opening more businesses and activities in light of the pandemic.
 The framework for this guidance is informed by increased knowledge of disease transmission vulnerabilities and risk factors and is driven by the following goals:

 1) To progress in phases based on risk levels with appropriate time between each phase in each county so impacts of any given change can be fully evaluated.

-2) To aggressively reduce case transmission to as low a rate as possible across the state so the potential burden of flu and COVID-19 in the late fall and winter does not challenge our healthcare delivery system's ability to surge with space, supplies and staff.
+2) To aggressively reduce case transmission to as low a rate as possible across the state so the potential burden of flu and COVID-19 in the late fall and winter does not challenge our healthcare delivery system's ability to surge with space, supplies, and staff.
 Also, with winter weather pushing more activities indoors, low levels of transmission in the community will make large outbreaks in these riskier settings less likely.

-3) To simplify the framework and lay out clear disease transmission goals for counties to work towards.
+3) To simplify the framework and layout clear disease transmission goals for counties to work towards.

 This framework lays out the measures that each county must meet, based on indicators that capture disease burden, testing, and health equity.
 A county may be more restrictive than this framework.
 This framework also notes signals of concern, including impacted healthcare capacity that may lead towards a dimming intervention.
 This framework replaces the current County Data Monitoring metrics.
-As the COVID-19 pandemic continues to be an evolving situation and new evidence and understanding emerges, the California Department of Public Health (CDPH) will continue to reassess metric thresholds.
+As the COVID-19 pandemic continues to be an evolving situation and new evidence and understanding emerge, the California Department of Public Health (CDPH) will continue to reassess metric thresholds.

 ^Excludes state and federal inmates

 *Population denominators from the Department of Finance: State Population Projections - Total Population by County- Table P-1